uma-pi1/lsdm-docker/README.md

 This is a docker environment for the exercises of the course "Large-Scale Data Management (LSDM)".
 This environment contains:
 - MySQL database
 - phpMyAdmin
-- Jupyterlab with PySpark and Beam
+- JupyterLab with Python, Java, and Scala kernels (each with Spark support) as well as Beam
 - MongoDB
 - ~~Hadoop~~ (currently commented out)